-Google Scholar is a free search engine that searches across many scholarly research areas and resources, such as academic publishers, professional societies, institutional repositories, and other online archives.
-Google Scholar also searches a subset of scholarly books available through Google Books.
+A free search engine that searches across many scholarly research areas and resources, such as academic publishers, professional societies, institutional repositories, and other online archives.
+Google Scholar also searches a scholarly subset of the books made available by Google Books.

 Like Google, Google Scholar can only index the 'full text' of documents (i.e. documents in their entirety) that are accessible on the Surface Web.
 Full texts come from open access journals, institutional repositories, and other types of open archives).
 Most of the results found in Google Scholar, though, are short descriptions of journal articles.

 Not necessarily.
 Google Scholar uses an algorithm that makes a calculated guess at what it thinks is a scholarly source.
 However, this process is not watertight.

 An example of low-quality information you can come across in Google Scholar is the predatory journal [NL: rooftijdschrift].
 Predatory journals are fake publications masquerading as reputable open-access journals.
 Knowing that career progression in science depends mainly on the articles researchers publish, predatory journals are abusing the author-pay model of open access publishing by charging authors exorbitant publication fees without providing real peer review.

 Google Scholar returns the most relevant results first.
 This method of sorting results is called 'relevance ranking'.
 Google Scholar's relevance ranking is based on the number of times a document has been cited in other documents indexed by Google Scholar.
 Items that are cited the most by other items will show up higher in the result list.

 The downside of relevance ranking is that the most recent articles are generally not included in the top results.
 The reason for this is simply that it takes time for an article to get cited by other articles.